EngineerMichael/EngineerMichael/README.md

 - [GitHub](https://github.com/EngineerMichael)

 Thank you for visiting my profile!
-Feel free to check out my repositories and get in touch if you'd like to collaborate or just say hello. 😊
+Feel free to check out my repositories and contact me if you'd like to collaborate or say hello. 😊